mattvenn/raspi-adventure/README.md

 # Installation

 This has been designed for the raspberry pi, so you'd need to change a few paths (hard coded) in the source.
+Also, it expects you to be logged in as pi, so that would need to be changed too.

 If you're on a pi, then fetch this repo with